provocon/coremedia-build-docker/README.md

 ### Adding secrets

-These values habe to be added as CI variables for GitLab or action secrets for GitHub respectively.
+These values have to be added as CI variables for GitLab or action secrets for GitHub respectively.

 CoreMedia Maven Artifacts Repository User and Password: